-Then you have those unfortunate few who plugged in without any protection and fried their entire rig.
-It only takes one time in a lifetime to lose all of the wiring and your electronics.
+Then you have the unfortunate ones who plugged in without any protection and fried their entire rig on their first trip.
+It only takes ONE time to lose all of the wiring and electronics.

-Also, the campground owner won't be responsible if every electronic in your rig fries.
-Good luck trying to sue the campground for damages.
+Also, the campground owner won't be responsible if every electronic device in your rig fries.
+That said, good luck trying to sue the campground for damages.

 Potential Shore Power Problems

 You can have a power surge, you can have an incorrectly wired power pedestal, and you can also suffer major damage from low voltage.
-Let us explain.

-Yes, this does happen.
 It could be that some wiring had just been modified, or something could have come loose or disintegrated.
 Electricity is very complicated.

-We have heard stories from the wrong voltage being added, to electricians thinking that your RV 30 amp plug is the same wattage as a dryer plug.
+We have heard stories from the wrong voltage being put in, to electricians thinking that your RV 30-amp plug is the same voltage as a dryer plug.

 It will guarantee you a hefty bill in replacing your electronics.
-This lack of knowledge about RV's on an electrician's part can set you back by thousands of dollars in replacing everything electrical in your RV.
+This lack of knowledge about RVs on an electrician's part can set you back thousands of dollars in replacing everything electrical in your RV.

 Camp Addict Co-Founder